 This clafoutis recipe is adapted from Eric Rippert, a famous French chef at Le Bernardin in New York — one of the best restaurants in the world.
 The original recipe is included in his recent cookbook, Vegetable Simple.

-His simple clafoutis recipe is ideal for adapting to a low-carb and keto recipe since there are just a few ingredients that need to be swapped out, like flour, sugar and cherries, for keto-friendly ingredients.
+His simple clafoutis recipe is ideal for adapting to a low-carb and keto recipe since there are just a few ingredients that need to be swapped out, like flour, sugar and cherries, for gluten-free and keto-friendly ingredients.
 Additionally, we didn't need to adjust the amount of sugar-free sweetener or almond flour, which is rare for us.
 We were amazed by how beautiful this clafoutis turned out.

 Another reason to love this recipe — it’s so simple to make!
 You simply place the rinsed raspberries in a greased baking dish, mix the remaining ingredients and pour that over the raspberries, and then bake for 20 to 25 minutes.

 Plus, it’s such a versatile dish: you can serve it for breakfast, as an afternoon snack or even as an after-dinner dessert.

 If you haven’t ever made it, you should definitely give it a try!
 You won’t regret it!

 Clafoutis is a classic French dessert with a custard-like texture, similar to flan, that is baked and made with fresh fruit.
 It's typically made with cherries, but other fruits, such as berries, can be used as well.
 Ingredients usually include eggs, milk and/or heavy cream, sugar, flour, and fresh fruit.
 It's typically served warm and topped with powdered sugar or whipped cream.